pesader/gnome-shell-extension-blocker/README.jsdoc.md

 ### Installation

 First, you need to install [hBlock](https://hblock.molinero.dev/).
+Follow the instructions [here](https://github.com/pesader/gnome-shell-extension-blocker/wiki/Installing-hBlock) to install it.

 <div style="border-left: 4px solid #8250df; padding: 10px; border-radius: 5px;">
   <div style="color: #8250df; font-weight: bold; margin-bottom: 5px;">&#128712; Important</div>
   <div>Blocker depends on <a href="https://github.com/hectorm/hblock/" target="_blank">hBlock</a> and won't work if you haven't installed it on your computer.
-Follow the instructions <a href="https://github.com/pesader/gnome-shell-extension-blocker/wiki/Installing-hBlock" target="_blank">here</a> to install it.</div>
 </div>

 After installing hBlock, you can install Blocker itself through the GNOME Extensions website.